markussitzmann/docker-cactvs/README.md

 software package (there will be no prebuild Docker images made available from public Docker image repositories, it has to be build locally).

-If the build has finished, initialize the runtime environment by using

-    ./init

-This will create a directory named `~/prickly`.
-If you want to change the location of this directory, adapt variable `CACTVS_HOME` in file `cactvs.env` accordingly.
+If the build of all containers has been finished, also a set of runtime environments have been initialized which will be described in the following.
+All of them can be found as subdirectories of the directory `~/prickly`.
+If you want to change the name or location of this directory, adapt variable `CACTVS_HOME` in file `cactvs.env` before the build accordingly.

 If you change the directory to `~/prickly` and list its content